-Yīnyáng thinking and reasoning are found in both Daoism and Confucianism, although appeal to it seems to be rather greater in Daoism, and the familiar yīnyáng symbol (the famous divided circle) is associated, especially in China, with Daoism.
+- Yīnyáng thinking and reasoning are found in both Daoism and Confucianism, although appeal to it seems to be rather greater in Daoism, and the familiar yīnyáng symbol (the famous divided circle shown at the right) is associated, especially in China, with Daoism.

 Lǐ 理 "Principle"

 - Lǐ refers to the underlying way in which something functions, and as such often comes quite close in meaning to Dào.
 Lǐ becomes an important term in Confucianism particularly under the influence of the Neo-Confucian Southern Sòng 宋 dynasty (period 15c) writer, Zhū Xī 朱熹, who is often regarded as the founding genius of Neo-Confucianism.

 - Linguistic Note: In the absence of the Chinese characters, it is possible to confound lǐ (ritual) with lǐ (principle), since the two are homonyms in Mandarin.
 They are not homonyms in other Chinese dialects.
 (Click here for the details.)